Contents

 Here are 10 reasons to avoid a quiet disclosure:

-Quiet Disclosure are Illegal
+Quiet Disclosure is Illegal

-If you knowingly submit documents in prior years that should have been reported timely, or you just begin filing forward – that is a crime.
+If you knowingly submit documents in prior years that should have been reported timely, or you just begin filing forward, that is a crime — which is not to say you’re going to be prosecuted — but the civil penalties alone can reach 100% value of the unreported accounts.

 The Penalties are Major

 If you get caught in a quiet disclosure, you will get hit with willful penalties.
 Those penalties can reach 100% maximum value of the unreported accounts.
-In addition, you can get hit with tax fraud, tax evasion and many other penalties.
+In addition, you can get hit with tax fraud, tax evasion, and many other penalties.

 You’ll Lose (Lots) of Sleep

+The problem with the IRS is that they move slowly; molasses, slow.
+For example, if you were a little rambunctious kid and got caught stealing a cookie from the cookie jar, you’ll pretty much know soon enough whether you got caught — or got away with it.
 The IRS takes a lot longer, and if it turns out to be a civil tax fraud case, they can have unlimited time to enforce, while your Grandma gives you a stern warning (and a hug).

 You’ll be Looking Over Your Shoulder (A Lot)

 Because, when the IRS agents first introduce themselves to you, it will not be pleasant, and generally it will come as a surprise.
+We have worked with many clients who have been surprised by the IRS, and these IRS “introductions” come in all shapes and sizes.
+In each situation, the client told us they had no idea they were under any investigation.

 Your Foreign Assets are at Risk

-The United States has entered into bilateral tax treaties with more than 50 countries and FATCA agreements with more than 110 countries.
+The United States has entered into bilateral tax treaties with more than 50 countries and FATCA agreementswith more than 110 countries.
 In other words, the IRS is working with many foreign countries to facilitate the reduction of offshore tax crime – so your foreign assets are not safe.

 Your U.S. Assets are at Risk Too